 In 2011, the Awards again returned to Beijing with the Awards Presentation Dinner being held on Saturday, November 12 2011, at the Marriott Beijing North East.
 The Awards Presentation Dinner attracted some 180 guests, including a number of high level business and government representatives.

 In 2012, around 300 guests joined VIP guests and dignitaries at the Hyatt on the Bund in Shanghai.
 This was the largest event to date and Australia's Ambassador to China, and ACAA Patron, HE Frances Adamson delivered the welcome address that set the tone for the award filled evening.

 The 2013 Australia China Alumni Awards were held in Beijing on Saturday 2 November 2013.
 Some 250+ VIP alumni, senior university staff and corporate business leaders attended with the keynote dinner speech given by Mr. Mark Hutchinson, President of GE Greater China.

-The 2014 Australia China Alumni Awards were held in Shanghai on Saturday 29 November 2014.
+The 2014 Australia China Alumni Awards was held in Shanghai on Saturday 29 November 2014.
 Some 250+ VIP alumni, senior university staff and corporate business leaders attended with the representative of Mr Geng Xia, the Deputy Governor of Shandong Province, China.

-The 2015 Australia China Alumni Awards were held in Beijing on Saturday 21 November 2015 with 250+ VIPs where the ACAA proudly partnered with new sponsors: IELTS, Austrade, CPA Australia, JJL Overseas Education, Sealink Captain Cook Cruises and Tourism & Events Queensland.
+The 2015 Australia China Alumni Awards was held in Beijing on Saturday 21 November 2015 with 250+ VIPs where the ACAA proudly partnered with new sponsors: IELTS, Austrade, CPA Australia, JJL Overseas Education, Sealink Captain Cook Cruises and Tourism & Events Queensland.

 All the past years’ winners, including bios, universities and more, can be found online here.